Roots, leaves and fruits all-in-one.

-The key to vegetable consumption is diversity: a wide variety of roots, leaves and fruits and as many colors as possible.
-This Threefold Blend Powder makes accomplishing this as easy as adding a tablespoon of the nutritious powder to your morning soup, eggs or smoothie, thereby ensuring that you have already consumed a diverse vegetable diet for the day.
+The key to vegetable consumption is diversity: a wide variety of roots, leaves, and fruits and as many colors as possible.
+This Dr. Cowan’s Garden Threefold Blend Powder makes accomplishing this as easy!
+Simply add a tablespoon of this nutritious savory powder to your morning soup, eggs, or smoothie, thereby ensuring that you have already consumed a diverse vegetable diet for the day.

-This version of the Threefold Blend Powder contains carrots and leeks (roots); Swiss chard and kale (leaves); and bell peppers and zucchini (fruits).
+This savory version of Dr. Cowan's Garden Threefold Blend Powder contains carrots and leeks (roots); Swiss chard and kale (leaves); and bell peppers and zucchini (fruits).
 This combination ensures beta-carotene for overall immunity, eye and skin health; antioxidants for cancer prevention and heart health; and dietary fiber for maintaining a healthy weight and reducing risk of diabetes and heart disease.

 The Savory Threefold Blend Powder is delicious added to spaghetti sauce, salad dressings and bone-broth soup.

-- Made from carrots, leeks, swiss chard, kale, bell peppers and zucchini
+- Made from Organic carrots, leeks, kale, swiss chard and peppers.
+Nothing else

 - Antioxidant-rich, high in dietary fiber